-An achievement of arms can consist of the escutcheon (shield) emblazoned with the arms and any of the following: the helm, mantling, torse, chapeau, coronet, crest, and supporters.
-These elements may be used under the constraints imposed by the Reserved Charges (see page 37) and the Specific Achievements for each award.

-Achievement of Arms for the Bahamas
+An achievement of arms can consist of the escutcheon (shield) emblazoned with the arms, and any of the following: the helm, mantling, torse, chapeau, coronet, crest, and supporters.
+There are also several different items that may be drawn encircling the shield, if desired and appropriate for a given award.
+This may be any one of the following: a belt, chain, ribbon, laurel wreath, or chaplet of roses.
+These elements may be used under the constraints imposed by the Reserved Charges (see page 5) and the Specific Achievements for each award, listed along with the scroll texts in the Scribe's Handbook.
+The arms of the recipient of the scroll are always the most important element of the achievement.
+It is important when designing an achievement of arms that the arms be displayed clearly, and for the various elements to complement each other.